eXascaleInfolab/Overlapping-NMI/README.md

 - Any line starting with `#` is omitted as a comment, also as any remained part of the line starting with `#` in the *textid* mode
 - Ids can't contain `:` symbol, because it is used to specify the membership share in the CNL format, which is not supported by onmi.
 The id part starting from the `:` symbol is omitted (trimmed).

+**Note:** Please, [star this project](https://github.com/eXascaleInfolab/OvpNMI) if you use it.

 # Related Projects
 - [xmeasures](https://github.com/eXascaleInfolab/xmeasures)  - Extrinsic clustering measures evaluation for the multi-resolution clustering with overlaps (covers): F1_gm for overlapping multi-resolution clusterings with possible unequal node base and standard NMI for non-overlapping clustering on a single resolution.
 - [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) - Overlapping NMI evaluation that is (unlike `onmi`) compatible with the original NMI and suitable for both overlapping and multi resolution (hierarchical) clusterings.
 - [resmerge](https://github.com/eXascaleInfolab/resmerge)  - Resolution levels clustering merger with filtering.
 Flattens hierarchy/list of multiple resolutions levels (clusterings) into the single flat clustering with clusters on various resolution levels synchronizing the node base.
 - [ExecTime](https://bitbucket.org/lumais/exectime/)  - A lightweight resource consumption profiler.
 - [PyCABeM](https://github.com/eXascaleInfolab/PyCABeM) - Python Benchmarking Framework for the Clustering Algorithms Evaluation.
 Uses extrinsic (NMIs) and intrinsic (Q) measures for the clusters quality evaluation considering overlaps (nodes membership by multiple clusters).
+- [TInfES](https://github.com/eXascaleInfolab/TInfES)  - Type inference evaluation scripts and accessory apps used for the benchmarking.